dotnet/AspNetCore.Docs/mvc/views/view-components.rst

 Introducing view components
 ---------------------------

 New to ASP.NET MVC 6, view components are similar to partial views, but they are much more powerful.
 View components include the same separation-of-concerns and testability benefits found between a controller and view.
-You can think of a view component as a mini-controller—it’s responsible for rendering a chunk rather than a whole response.
+A view component is responsible for rendering a chunk rather than a whole response.
 You can use view components to solve any problem that you feel is too complex with a partial, such as:

 - Dynamic navigation menus
 - Tag cloud (where it queries the database)